-4.11.2 The appliance must be mounted on a non-combustible hearth except when the conditions in section 4.11.4 are met (N.B. conglomerate marble hearths are considered as non-combustible).
+The appliance must be mounted on a non-combustible hearth (N.B. conglomerate marble hearths are considered as non-combustible).
 The hearth must be at least 880mm wide x 300mm deep.
 The hearth material must be at least 12mm thick.
 The periphery of the hearth (or fender) should be at least 50mm above floor level to discourage the placing of carpets or rugs over it.